jdblischak/giladlab-midway-guide/README.md

 ## RStudio Server

+**Warning:** This service is currently unavailable becaues it was too unstable.
+RCC Staff is investigating how to best host this service.
+However in the future it will likely only be offered on Midway2.

 The RCC runs an RStudio Server at https://rstudio.rcc.uchicago.edu.
 This service is still in beta testing, so it is not documented in the [User Guide][guide].
 It is